JamesBrownR/Clipernator/info.md

 - the boss floor one spawns on wave 11 instead of at the end of wave ten like its supposed too. this makes wave 11 considerend a floor one level, and it takes a whole bunch on enemies to move on from it, but it should only take 5 kills to move from wave 11. you are suppsoed to go to wave 11 after you kill the boss.
 - floor 2 boss doesnt work at all
 - General item pool needs at least 5 more items
-- Clownish is still a bit iffy. wave radius should be expanded slightly. confused enemies should do 3x damage to other enemies.confused enemies currently still dont do contact damage
+- Clownish is still a bit iffy. wave radius should be expanded slightly. confused enemies should do 3x damage to other enemies (both from contact damage and bullets). confused enemies currently still dont do contact damage
 - mask enemies should shoot projectiles from slightly outside themselves, their bullets should not spawn on their hitbox
 - reflected cannon balls should not stop the charge until they hit something. current if you are at one side of that stage and reflect a cannonball to another, it stops before it explodes on a wall
 - cannon ball charge speed should be reduced by 20%